Are you located in Canada? And do you ever write cheques on a Canadian bank account and mail them to a supplier in the United States?

 - your foreign-exchange costs are calculated on the date of the transfer is sent, if sent from a Canadian dollar account instead of US-dollar one and so you know your costs up front.

 Wire transfers have one other issue.
 You must have all the details (of the receiving bank and bank account) correct because once the money is released and sent, it’s gone and there’s little or no chance of getting it back.
 I had a client once, that received money via wire transfer in error—we didn’t know who sent it and why and the bank didn’t know either—it arrived through a “mis-addressed wire transfer”.
 I have to think that this is a rare occurrence, but it does happen from time to time.

 4) Bank Draft/Money Order

 Last but probably best, is the venerable bank draft or money order.
 After talking to front line staff (the tellers) at both CIBC and TD Canada Trust, this appears to be the most popular (and least expensive) option—one that they are recommending to customers who don’t want to pay that high fee.
-Generally speaking, a bank draft costs between $7-$10 and can be prepared while you wait.
-Since the draft is drawn on a US subsidiary of the bank, it is not considered a foreign cheque by the receivers’ bank, so there is no additional fee being charged.
+A bank draft costs between $7-$10 and can be prepared while you wait.
+The draft is drawn on a US subsidiary of the bank; it is not considered a foreign cheque by the receivers’ bank.
+No additional fee is charged.
 (Once in a blue moon, if the person receiving the money is using a small regional bank or credit union, there may be a problem with an “out of state” cheque, but I haven’t seen that in quite a while).

 As with the wire transfer, you know your exchange costs (or gains, if we happen to be above par that day) on the day that the draft is prepared.